 If Virginia's allocation should increase or decrease from the amount shown above, figures for State Administration, State Technical Assistance, Open Submission, and Competitive Grants would be changed.
 Emphasis would still be retained for Competitive Grants.
 Open Submission funding may be allocated to projects in any of the identified Open Submission categories, but the total open submission allocation will be limited to the amount listed in the Method of Distribution.
+Virginia usually receives its allocation from HUD in the spring or summer and amounts are subject to change from the previous year's distribution.

 Please note, only non-entitlement units of local government are eligible applicants to the state CDBG program.
-Please see APPENDIX A for a list of all CDBG eligible localities.
+Please see Appendix A - Virginia CDBG Eligible Localities for a list of all CDBG eligible localities.